-The Imperial County Behavioral Health Services (ICBHS) Youth and Young Adult (YAYA) Services division is designed to meet the needs of Imperial County youth and young adults between the ages of 12 and 25 years old.
+The Youth and Young Adult (YAYA) Services division is designed to meet the needs of Imperial County youth and young adults between the ages of 12 and 25 years old.
 All services provided through YAYA services are integrated, individualized, and developed to promote individual and family centered recovery, resiliency, and wellness.
-YAYA services consist of Anxiety and Depression clinics, Full Service Partnership (FSP) programs, the Adolescent Habilitative Learning Program (AHLP), Juvenile Hall Services, and the Holistic Outreach Prevention and Engagement (HOPE) Project.
-The YAYA outpatient clinics and programs provide a wide array of services that include the following:
+YAYA services consist of Anxiety and Depression clinics, Full-Service Partnership (FSP) programs, the Adolescent Habilitative Learning Program (AHLP), Juvenile Hall Services, and the Holistic Outreach Prevention and Engagement (HOPE) Program.
+The YAYA outpatient clinics and programs provide a wide array of Specialty Mental Health Services that include the following: